MercersKitchen/BYOD/README.md

   - Final BIOS Changes (remember to save changes and exit)
     - Disk configuration set to AHCI or RAID (not IDE)
     - Fast Boot is enabled
-    - PXE/Network Boot is enabled
+    - PXE/Network Boot is disabled, for security (if Network Boot being used, F12, otherwise should be enabled)
     - UEFI is disabled
     - NumLock on at Boot is enabled
     - LAN (Ethernet) is enabled